maxcelant/pomo-cli/README.md

 ### Commands

-Starting it with the default inputs is very simple.
+Starting it with the default inputs is very simple using `pomo start`

 ```
 $ pomo start